roberthenley/flutter_development_roadmap/index.md

       * [Lottie](https://pub.dev/packages/lottie) (optional)
       * [Rive](https://rive.app/) (optional)

   Learning how the layout process actually works is critical, and the [Understanding Constraints](https://flutter.dev/docs/development/ui/layout/constraints) documentation covers it best.
+You should also learn and practice creating custom layout widgets of your own; [this article](https://hackernoon.com/how-to-create-custom-layout-widgets-in-flutter-d9419312a9bd) is a good start.

   Most user interfaces also need lists, which are driven by [Dart Streams](https://api.dart.dev/stable/2.10.5/dart-async/Stream-class.html), [StreamBuilder](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html), and [ListView](https://api.flutter.dev/flutter/widgets/ListView-class.html).
 Most books and courses cover this.